lightbend-labs/dbuild/docs/src/sphinx/dbuild.rst

   as a separator) leading to the build.xml where the target is defined.
 For the latter, a path of "." or "" can be used to refer to the project root.

+build-options
+  A sequence of strings; they will be appended to the ant options when compiling.
+This option can be used to define additional properties, or to set other flags.
+If unspecified, by default it will take the value ``"-Dscalac.args.optimise=-optimise"``, meaning that an optimized build will take place.
+If you would like an unoptimized build instead, please just redefine "build-options" to an empty array.

 Scala version numbers
 ---------------------